drahnr/cargo-spellcheck/README.md

 To increase verbosity use `CARGO_SPELLCHECK=cargo_spellcheck=trace` to see internal details or add `-v` (multiple) to increase verbosity.

-Windows currently suffers from an issue of the inability to build `hunspell` (the C lib) easily on windows or specify where it exists, see [#14](https://github.com/drahnr/cargo-spellcheck/issues/14) for details, there is an upcoming upstream fix in [hunspell-sys/#2](https://github.com/euclio/hunspell-sys/pull/2).

 ### Hunspell

 Requires the native library